 Excursions: Local excursions may be arranged to visit tea gardens to see the manufacturing of tea in the nearby tea gardens by prior arrangement with naturebeyond.
 Anthropological excursion in nearby Tribal village, Totopara, can be arranged.

-Rail: The most important railway station in the North East India is NJP.
+Rail: The most important railway station in the North East India is NJP about 140 kms away.
 NJP is directly connected with all major stations in India.
+The nearest station is at Madarihat (5 kms) and Hasimara (10 kms) where some trains have stoppage.

 Road: Jaldapara is connected by National Highway with Siliguri and can be reached by car within 3hrs.